by Rakka • Tags: manga recommendations list

-A manga adaptation of a light novel (and by the way, I adore the author too).
+A manga adaptation of a light novel (and by the way, I adore the author too); the light novel is officially available from Yen Press and also worth a read.
 I’d also file this under “magical realism”, though I just use that to mean any sort of magic or supernatural ability that isn’t really questioned or acknowledged by the characters.

 Kami-sama ga Uso wo Tsuku (The Gods Lie) #

 Another quick oneshot.
 Natsuru’s ignored by the girls in class since he turned one of them down on Valentine’s day, but Suzumura, an oft-neglected girl in his class, one day talks to him, and so he learns her secrets.